Author Meghan Cathlin On Her Debut Book And How To Live ‘Heart First’

 “I became a little bit of a hermit, like a recluse,” she said.
 “And for like a whole year, I just really stayed to myself.
 And so I got really quiet and started writing.
 And on the other side of it, I’m a totally different person because I honored my heart and I’m happier than I’ve ever been, which is so cool.”

-She began writing her debut book on heart coherence.
+She then began writing her debut book on the power of leading with the heart.

 “When our brain and our heart – and even our breath and our hormones – all are in sync, that’s when we are in a state of heart coherence,” she said.
 “Instead of being in a crazy, like stressed out state, you’re able to be your most powerful, true self.”